Overview

 Scottsdale, AZ 85259

-• This fellowship has a pending membership in the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) Resident Matching Program.
+- This fellowship is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) Resident Matching Program.
 To register, contact the APPCN Resident Matching Program.
 Please contact Program Director Dr. Leslie Baxter for further information.
 All recruitment and notification procedures comply with the rules set forth by the APPCN and follow American Psychological Association ethical guidelines.
 Applicants are free to choose among fellowship offers without prejudice.

 Curriculum